 The spice is legal.
 It can be found in many supermarkets, specialty shops, and Amazon too.
 The spice is also used in the making of Bacardi Gin.

 Over 150 years ago it was thought the spice -when mixed with alcohol -would turn people into crazed lunatics.
 This caused selling the alcohol-spice mixture to become a felony in Florida.
-This law promoted one man to file a class-action lawsuit against Bacardi, which still uses grains of paradise in its gin and Winn Dixie supermarkets, which sell it.
+This law promoted one man to file a class-action lawsuit against Bacardi, which uses grains of paradise in its gin and Winn Dixie supermarkets, which sell it.
+Bicardi won the lawsuit.
 One of the reasons for the lawsuit is the contention that the spice may cause abortions in those who use it.

 Preliminary evidence – lab rats – does suggest the spice (also called alligator pepper) may prevent pregnancy.
 Ironically, another lab rat study noted lower pregnancy weight gain and no effect of the spice on the health of baby rats.
 Human evidence to support or refute either of these investigations could not be located.

 The use of the spice in dietary supplements is not prohibited.

 While the spice has been used for centuries, grains of paradise supplements have not.
 While human research is scarce, this will likely change due to the popularity of this spice.
 With that in mind, here are some things to consider when taking dietary supplements. containing this ingredient.
 This list is not complete.